 Port Elizabeth of Yore: Ushering in Electricity and Lighting

 The lack of street lighting in the pre-electricity era must have made walking outdoors at night particularly dangerous.
 If nothing else, this factor must have induced the Town Council to expedite the installation of street lighting as the technology enabled this feature.
 Furthermore commerce and industry required electricity to operate all manner of equipment, apparatuses and appliances which the use of electrical power enabled.
+To do so, Port Elizabeth would ultimately require its own generating equipment which in turn would

 To say that the introduction of electricity would fundamentally change society was a gross understatement.
 It would transform society in ways which were unthinkable previously.
 Apart from facilitating nocturnal social intercourse, it would also facilitate the introduction of shift work in industry.